UPDATED October 21, 2020

 Our communities are based on academic cohorts to help create social and academic bubbles.
 Similar to the recommendations from Public Health on social bubbles, our hope is this approach helps to keep exposure to COVID-19 low.
 For the first 14 days in residence, we strongly recommend you limit any interaction beyond those in your immediate community and reduce travel home unless needed.

-What will Orientation Week look like?
+What will Orientation look like for Winter 2021?

 Living in residence comes with sharing space with those who live around you.
 Whether walking through the hall or sitting in the lounge, it is important to ensure you are keeping physically distant (at least 2 metres) from others, wearing a face covering, and following proper hygiene practices.